EDitt/Sunflower_RNAseq/README.md

 Alternatively, you can provide RSEM with transcript sequences directly in the form of fasta files.
 To do this the `--gtf` or `--gff3` flags should be commented out of the Ref_Prep.sh script.
 In this case, RSEM assumes the reference fasta files contain the reference transcripts and that the name of each sequence in the Multi-FASTA files are transcript IDs.

 ## Step 7: Transcript Quantification

+The Transcript_Quant handler uses RSEM to calculate expression